 NHS Kent and Medway is working with general practice, the local medical committee and wider NHS partners to address pressures in general practice.
-Like elsewhere in the country, general practice in Kent and Medway is under intense pressure at the moment.
+Like elsewhere in the country, general practice in Kent and Medway is under intense pressure.

 General practice is consistently delivering more appointments than ever before, but demand is increasing.